Travel across Asia with the best Indonesian movies to watch now. These movies set in Indonesia are sure to take you there and teach you more.

 The scenery is beautiful, as you would expect, and the journey Elizabeth goes on has inspired many viewers the world over.

 After all, this movie is based on one of the most popular books set in Indonesia ever written!
-Watch even more movies set in India or Italian movies.
+Read more about Eat, Pray, Love.

 4. The Fall (2006)

-In a hospital on the outskirts of 1920s Los Angeles, young Alexandria stumbles upon the bed bound Roy recovering from an injury in the ward beneath hers.
+In a hospital on the outskirts of 1920s Los Angeles, young Alexandria stumbles upon the bed-bound Roy recovering from an injury in the ward beneath hers.

 In order to befriend her, he tells her a story.
 Through her imagination, we see the characters he creates undertake a journey through fantastical landscapes as they seek revenge against a common enemy.